-The brief was to create an open and airy kicthen dining space with family space, a separate luxurious living space and a new master suite above the existing garage.
-The design was to be harmonious with the existing proeprty and street.
+The brief was to create an open and airy kitchen dining space with family space, a separate luxurious living space and a new master suite above the existing garage.
+The design was to be harmonious with the existing property and street.

-A scheme was drawn up with many revisions before being submitted for planning permission which was obtained within the statutory timeframe with no amendements much to the homeowner's delight.
+A scheme was drawn up with many revisions before being submitted for planning permission which was obtained within the statutory time frame with no amendments much to the homeowner's delight.

 Exetensions and Remodelling

 A modest and cramped bungalow required a extensive modernisation.
-This was achieved by utilising the existing rooms at the front but extending and remodelling the rear with a deep, picthed, vaulted roof extension to allow for a large family living-kicthen as well as providing a second double bedroom.
+This was achieved by utilising the existing rooms at the front but extending and remodelling the rear with a deep, pitched, vaulted roof extension to allow for a large family living-kitchen as well as providing a second double bedroom.

 This has resulted in a completely new feel to the property whilst also increasing its value significantly.